-As mentioned, this is the largest pride of lions in any zoo in Australasia, with 11 lions in total.
-There are 3 male lions – we got to meet Mlinzi and Jelani pictured here during our visit – and 8 female lions.
-You will either get to see two of the boys, or the eight girls – they are not brought out together at the same time.
+As mentioned, this is the largest pride of lions in any zoo in Australasia, with 11 lions in total when we visited in 2017 (3 males and 8 females).
+We got to meet two of the boys Mlinzi and Jelani pictured here during our visit.
+You will either get to see the boys or the girls – they are not brought out together at the same time.
 Some of the lions are brothers and sisters so they need to avoid inbreeding within families.
 Mlinzi and Jelani are absolutely amazing creatures to watch up close.
 Being able to hear them purr and roar and seeing them so close up is just such a thrill.

 As the largest pay-to-enter tourist attraction in regional South Australia, Monarto Zoo attracts over 130,000 visitors a year and it’s expected the Lions 360 Experience will increase that number by an extra 3,000 people annually.
 The unique experience will help Monarto Safari Park continue their wonderful work as a conservation charity, raising awareness for this amazing species.

 Keep in mind that Monarto Safari Park does not receive the government funding that many other zoos around Australia do.
 Your ticket price, and visits to Monarto and Zoo membership all go towards helping this effort.

 - Lions 360 Experience operates twice daily at 11.15am and 1.15pm (weather permitting).